Ice hockey at the Olympic Games

 Ice hockey tournaments have been staged at the Olympic Games since 1920.
-The men's tournament was introduced at the 1920 Summer Olympics and was transferred permanently to the Winter Olympic Games program in 1924, in France.
+The men's tournament was introduced at the 1920 Summer Olympics and was transferred permanently to the Winter Olympic Games program in 1924.
 The women's tournament was first held at the 1998 Winter Olympics.

-The Olympic Games were originally intended for amateur athletes.
-However, the advent of the state-sponsored "full-time amateur athlete" of the Eastern Bloc countries further eroded the ideology of the pure amateur, as it put the self-financed amateurs of the Western countries at a disadvantage.
+The Olympic Games were originally intended for amateur athletes, but the advent of the state-sponsored "full-time amateur athlete" of the Eastern Bloc countries further eroded the ideology of the pure amateur, as it put the self-financed amateurs of the Western countries at a disadvantage.
 The Soviet Union entered teams of athletes who were all nominally students, soldiers, or working in a profession, but many of whom were in reality paid by the state to train on a full-time basis.
 In 1986, the International Olympic Committee (IOC) voted to allow professional athletes to compete in the Olympic Games starting in 1988.
 The National Hockey League (NHL) was initially reluctant to allow its players to compete because the Olympics are held in the middle of the NHL season, and the league would have to halt play if many of its players participated.
 Eventually, NHL players were admitted starting in 1998.
 The league skipped 2018 and 2022 editions but then agreed to return for 2026 and beyond.

 From 1924 to 1988, the tournament started with a round-robin series of games and ended with the medal round.
 Medals were awarded based on points accumulated during that round.
 In 1992, the playoffs were introduced for the first time since 1920.
 In 1998, the format of the tournament was adjusted to accommodate the NHL schedule; a preliminary round was played without NHL players or the top six teams—Canada, the Czech Republic, Finland, Russia, Sweden and the United States—followed by a final round which included them.
 The tournament format was changed again in 2006; every team played five preliminary games with the full use of NHL players.